Malene-Kavanagh/interview-Exercise/README.md

 # Liatrio Apprenticeship Interview Exercise
 ## Malene Kavanagh's Repository

-this repsitory sis for Malene Kavanagh to test their skills in
+this repsitory is for Malene Kavanagh to test their skills in
 - communication
 - collaboration
 - transparancy